meithecatte/miniforth/README.md

    `0xad` with `inc [di-1]` or another instruction of the same size.
 This has the disadvantage that avoiding occurances of `SPECIAL_BYTE` becomes harder, and the solution of simply changing the special byte no longer works.
+ - ?? bytes: Don't expose the `BASE` variable, hardcode hexadecimal — as it turns out, it is not that useful.
+The current block files define a new interpreter with its own number conversion routine without touching the `BASE`.
  - 7 bytes: Remove the `-` word (with the expectation that the user will assemble their own primitives later anyway).
  - 6 bytes: Remove the `+` word (with the expectation that the user will define `: negate 0 swap - ; : + negate - ;`